CMS-HGCAL/TestBeam/README.md

 # CMS HGCal Testbeam Analysis Framework

 =============================================
-* This new branch is to be used for analysing data from 2017 test beam.
+* This new branch is to be used for analysing data from 2018 test beam.
-* The code runs with the one layer data, and will need (major) updates when we will have more layers.
-* This readme assumes one layer data.
-* The README.md in other branches contain useful information about 2016 test beam analysis which might be still useful.

 ### Content